twinlogix/typetta/docs/chapters/client/context.md

 In the above example, the `User` entity resides on the MongoDB data source with a `secondary` key, while the `Post` entity resides on the SQL data source with a `default` key.

 Note that different entities can reside in different data sources, even heterogeneous in type (MongoDB / SQL), and can still be related to each other.
-Typetta manages entities resolution from different data sources automatically and in way that is totally transparent to the user.
+Typetta manages entity resolution from different data sources automatically and in a way that is totally transparent to the user.
 The only limitation is related to transactions, which cannot be performed on entities stored on different data sources.

-## DAO (Data Access Object)
+## Data Access Object (DAO)

 The given code generator automatically creates a series of DAOs, one for each stored entity of the data model.
 Let's assume we have a simple schema like the one below: